gitan12/Predicting_Insurance_Premium/README.md

 LR = LinearRegression()
 LR.fit(X_train, y_train)
 ```
+We create a linear regression model and train it using the training data.
+This involves initializing a linear regression model object and fitting it to the training features (X_train) along with their corresponding target values (y_train).
+Through this process, the model learns the relationship between age and premium in the training dataset.

 ### H. Making Predictions
 We use the trained model to make predictions on the test set.